Skip to content

 @end

-Note the plus sign, which means that this is a class method that returns a BOOL type.
+Note the plus sign: this is a class method that returns a BOOL value.
 A minus sign would mean that this is an instance method.
 Refer to later sections to understand the practical difference between these.

 [0x1000180c8]> il